 Fun, yet practical.
 There really is nothing quite like riding a motorcycle.
 Fortunately, becoming a motorcyclist isn’t as difficult as you might think - and Honda is here to help you get started.
 Simply follow the three steps outlined on this page and you'll be 'up-to-speed' in no time on licensing requirements, choosing the right bike, preparing for your ride and more.
 Red-Y to ride?
 Let’s get going…

 The requirements for obtaining your motorcycle operator’s licence typically involve a series of graduated steps before you’re able to ride any size of bike with no restrictions (such as staying off highways or not riding at night).

-Signing up for a certified rider-training course makes it easier to navigate through the process, and they even provide the bike for you to learn on.
+Signing up for a certified rider-training course makes it easy to navigate through the process, and many may even provide the bike for you to learn on.

 The licensing requirements vary for each Canadian province.
 To find out what you need for where you live, as well as a handy list of local, Honda Canada approved training schools, simply click on the appropriate province or territory.Find a Honda Recommended Training School

 Honda has selected some of the best training schools around to help you gain the skills and confidence required to successfully obtain your motorcycle license.